Blue Cedar Platform Release Notes - February 26, 2021

 Enable the GitHub or GitLab Import extension, configure it with project/repository details, and then add an Import step to your workflow.
 See Incorporating automatic app updates from GitHub and Incorporating automatic app updates from GitLab.

-A new BlackBerry UEM distribution extension simplifies distribution of BlackBerry Dynamics-enabled apps.
+Added a new BlackBerry UEM distribution extension simplifies distribution of BlackBerry Dynamics-enabled apps.
 You can now set up a workflow to automate BlackBerry app distribution, instead of manually downloading the app and uploading it to the BlackBerry UEM.
 This automation is especially helpful when different parts of your organization control different phases of the app's lifecycle; the automation enabled by this step helps avoid potential confusion around shuttling different versions of the apps between groups.

 What do I need to do?

 Configure the BlackBerry UEM extension with details for your UEM.
 Then include a BlackBerry UEM step in the Production stage of your Blue Cedar workflow to make your apps available through your enterprise’s BlackBerry UEM App Catalog.
 You can automatically publish to your BlackBerry UEM, or choose to manually download an app prepared for BlackBerry UEM distribution and then publish it later.

 Updated the Blue Cedar Mobile Client version 4.10.12 to include the BlackBerry Dynamics features listed below.
 Most of these features are automatically included when you integrate an app with the BlackBerry Dynamics SDK.
 The exception is Launcher, which requires an extra step to enable the BlackBerry Launcher Library when you integrate BlackBerry Dynamics SDK with the Blue Cedar Platform.
 After integration, you can configure and manage each feature via the BlackBerry UEM.
 For an overview of each feature including documentation links, see Integrating BlackBerry Dynamics features with Blue Cedar Platform.